-Years later, after shooting Sid and Nancy, Alex Cox rounded up the musicians who had contributed to the score of S.&N. to be in a Spaghetti Western on the old Sergio Leone sets still standing in Algeria, Spain.
+Years later, after shooting Sid and Nancy, Alex Cox rounded up the musicians who had contributed to the score of Sid and Nancy to be in a Spaghetti Western on the old Sergio Leone sets still standing in Almeria, Spain.
 And there I was acting with (and providing insights into the craft for) these musicians who at the time constituted my contemporary musical heroes.
 Joe Strummer, Elvis Costello and The Pogues.
 Well, not because of my having become friends with all of them, because I was obsessed with their music before I met them, but to this day I put some of their best recordings up there with anyone else’s.
-The Pogues, again with the timelessness and deeply poetic sense of storytelling.
-And like The Band, heart wrenching white soulfulness.
+The Pogues, again with the timelessness and deeply poetic sense of storytelling and, like The Band, heart-wrenching white soulfulness.

-But having said the word white, I will list a few I grew up listening to my father play that all of the above ere influenced by like Muddy Waters, Leadbelly, Blind Lemon Jefferson, and on and on w all the gut wrenching black soulfulness out there.
+But having said the word ‘white’, I will list a few I grew up listening to my father play that all of the above were influenced by the likes of Muddy Waters, Leadbelly, Blind Lemon Jefferson, and on and on with all the gut wrenching black soulfulness out there.

 XB: Il Postino still blows me away, love that one.
 Anything Nino Rota did for Fellini works wonderfully for either preparing the house for a big party or cleaning up after one!
-And if I were ever going to take mushrooms again, I think I would want Peter Gabriel’s Score for Last Temptation, because I always felt like I was on them whenever I heard that score… I saw God, or “felt It’s presence” in and around me interpenetrating all things, everywhere.
+And if I were ever going to take mushrooms again, I think I would want Peter Gabriel’s score for Last Temptation, because I always felt like I was on them whenever I heard that score… I saw God, or ‘felt His presence’ in and around me interpenetrating all things, everywhere.
 Which is pretty good for a piece of music, right?

 PC: What was the last concert you attended and which concert was the best you have ever been to?

-XB: Last Concert attended was Beck’s tour for the record he won the Grammy for last year which he played in it’s entirety and was SO beautiful and powerful and perfectly played.
-Favourite is tough, I saw the Exile on Main Street tour at Madison Square Garden, where Little Stevie Wonder, made his debut as grown up Stevie Wonder and rocked the stadium to within and inch of it’s life!
-And Then we got to hear all of Exile.
-Peek experience.
+XB: Last Concert attended was Beck’s tour for the record he won the Grammy for last year which he played in its entirety and was so beautiful and powerful and perfectly played.
+Favourite is tough: I saw the Exile on Main Street tour at Madison Square Garden, where ‘little’ Stevie Wonder, made his debut as ‘grown-up’ Stevie Wonder and rocked the stadium to within and inch of its life!
+And then we got to hear all of Exile.
+Peak experience.

 XB: I don’t wear T-shirts with writing on them.
 See too cool for school even about things that are commonly accepted as cool.
 Maybe I am dick-ish after all…